puppetlabs/puppetlabs-firewall/README.markdown

   Requires the `address_type` feature.

 * `ensure`: Ensures that the resource is present.
 Valid values are 'present', 'absent'.
 The default is 'present'.

+* `gateway`: Used with TEE target to mirror traffic of a machine to a secondary host on the LAN.

 * `gid`: GID or Group owner matching rule.
 Accepts a string argument only, as iptables does not accept multiple gid in a single statement.
 Requires the `owner` feature.